-The actuarial value of policyholder liabilities arising from long-term insurance contracts is determined using the financial soundness valuation method as described in the actuarial guidance note SAP104 of the Actuarial Society of South Africa (Actuarial Society - Calculation of the value of the assets, liabilities and capital adequacy requirement of long-term insurers).
+The actuarial value of policyholder liabilities arising from long-term insurance contracts is determined using the financial soundness valuation method as described in the standard of actuarial practice note SAP104 of the Actuarial Society of South Africa (ASSA).
 The valuation of contract holder liabilities is a function of methodology and assumptions.
-The methodology is described in the accounting policies on pages 23 to 44.
+The methodology is described in the accounting policies on pages 29 to 51.